What Is the Penalty for Breaking a Commercial Lease?

 It's important to remember that breaking a commercial lease may also come with non-financial consequences that could be equally or more damaging.

-• Employee morale and retention.
+Employee morale and retention.
 Breaking a lease, especially due to financial distress or instability, can create anxiety among employees.
-Concerns about job security and the business’s future can decrease morale and productivity, and increase employee turnover.
+Concerns about job security and the business’s future can lead to decreased morale, productivity, and retention, which can, in turn, impact the consistency and effectiveness of marketing efforts tied to customer experience and brand reputation.

 Mitigating Penalties of Breaking a Lease